nitrocode/nitrocode/README.md

 ### Hi there 👋

 I'm RB.
-I'm a Cloud Architect and CEO.
+I'm a Cloud Architect and CEO of RB Consulting.
 I work with clients to codify infrastructure (and security) as code.
-I have expertise in AWS, Kubernetes, Terraform, pipelines, architectural design records.
+I have expertise in AWS, Kubernetes, Terraform, pipelines, and project management.
 I'd be happy to help solve issues at your company. :)

 Please see my resume for more information.